Test in a live environment

 IronPDF is designed to be developer-friendly, providing a straightforward API that abstracts the complexities of PDF page manipulation.
 With IronPDF, Java developers can seamlessly integrate PDF reading capabilities into their projects, reducing development time and effort.
 This library supports a wide range of PDF functionalities, making it a versatile choice for various use cases.

-The main features include the ability to create a PDF file from HTML, JavaScript, CSS, XML documents, and various image formats.
-In addition, IronPDF offers the ability to add headers and footers, create tables, and much more.
+The main features include the ability to create a PDF file from different formats including HTML, JavaScript, CSS, XML documents, and various image formats.
+In addition, IronPDF offers the ability to add headers and footers to PDFs, create tables within PDF documents, and much more.

 To set up IronPDF, ensure you have a reliable Java compiler.
 This article recommends utilizing IntelliJ IDEA.